2023 Most Popular Nursing Bachelor's Degree Schools in the Plains States Region

 Nursing majors at UMSL take out an average of $28,760 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $164, assuming that the borrower is on a 10-year repayment plan.

-University of Kansas landed the #18 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
+University of Kansas did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
+It came in at #18 on the list.
 Located in the city of Lawrence, KU is a public school with a very large student population.

 Of the 204 students majoring in nursing at KU, 10% are male and 90% are female.